hanlinqian/IntegrativeNetworkMap/Section5/readme.md

-This chapter is about predicting flowering time genes using machine learning.
+This section is about predicting genes of flowering time by machine learning.